dodgog/graph_plugin/README.md

 # kotlin_plugin

+./gradlew :graphplugin:testDebugUnitTest makes a build folder in the anroid folder and runs the unit tests. ./gradlew tasks lists all the tasks

 This example generates bindings for a Kotlin-based library.
 It showcases the conversion of `suspend fun` in Kotlin to `async` functions in Dart.

 The command to regenerate JNI bindings is: